 Add the warm water.
 Mix again.

-Cover with plastic wrap and put it somewhere cozy like the top of your stove, above the fridge, in the tub with you. ……… Ok, forget the tub thing, but you get the idea.
+Ok, forget the tub thing, but you get the idea.
 Tuck it in for four hours and leave it.
 Go paint your nails.
 Go paint your deck.
 Make the margaritas (and invite me over).

 Then, four hours later, throw some flour on your counter and dump out the dough.
 Use a scraper or super floured hands and throw it around a bit.
 Fold it in on itself once or twice.
 Flip it over.
 Take the outer sides and pinch it into the middle like a dumpling.

+Poke it.
+Whisper sweet things to it.
 Tell it how much you love it…. haha, that might be too much, but really, the point is to just squish it down a bit and get it floured on both sides.

 Grab a piece of parchment paper and lay the dough on it, and cover it with a nice clean towel for 30 min.

 While it’s resting, preheat your oven to 425.
-If you have a dutch oven to bake it in, use that.
+If you have a Dutch oven to bake it in, use that.
 If you have a cast iron pot with a lid, use that.
 Simply saying, use anything that can roast something at a high heat WITH A LID.

 Put it in the oven with the lid (make sure the knob is NOT plastic) and let it preheat with the oven.

-After 30 minutes and the oven is at temp, remove the cover on the dough, take a sharp knife and cut 2 -3 slashes in the top.
-Then, take the lid off the pot and drop the whole caboodle in… parchment paper and all.
-The parchment will not burn (as long as you didn’t confuse the situation and use wax paper.
-No wax paper please.).
+After 30 minutes and the oven is at temp, remove the cover on the dough, take a sharp knife, and cut 2 -3 slashes in the top.
+Then, take the lid off the pot, grab the dough by the corners of the parchment paper and drop it in the pot.

 See, NO KNEADING!!!!!

-Leave in the oven another 15 – 20 minutes or until the crust is nice and brown.
+Leave in the oven for another 15 – 20 minutes or until the crust is nice and brown.
 Take it out and let it cool.

 That’s it!!
 After it’s cool, you lift it right out of the pan by the parchment and transfer it to a cutting board.